 The purpose is probably the core difference between these two languages.
 As mentioned, R's primary purpose is statistical analysis and data visualization.
 It relies heavily on statistical models and does not require many lines of coding to show off its analytics abilities.
 In fact, this reason is also what makes it so popular among researchers, engineers, statisticians, and other professionals without computer programming skills.

 Moreover, researchers often prefer to use R since it provides plots and graphics that can immediately be used for publication, considering it contains the correct mathematical formulae and notation.
-Overall, R also attracts attention for its data visualization, regarding graphs, charts, plots, etc. These types of visualizations facilitate data interpretation and identification of patterns, outliers (or anomalies), and trends in data sets.
+Overall, R also attracts attention for its data visualisation, regarding graphs, charts, plots, etc. These types of visualizations facilitate data interpretation and identification of patterns, outliers (or anomalies), and trends in data sets.

 In turn, Python is a more general-purpose language with a significant focus on production and deployment.
 Even though it requires computer programming skills, Python is actually reasonably easy to learn due to its readable syntax.